Benzene Exposure | Benzene Lawyer

 Can Benzene Affect Children?

 Yes.
-Children can be affected by benzene exposure in the same way that adults can.
+Benzene exposure affects children in the same way as adults.
 However, the research is unclear if children are more susceptible to benzene poisoning than adults.
 In addition, children are also at risk of been exposure while in utero.
 The chemical can pass from the mother’s blood to the fetus.
 Animal studies have shown low birth weights, delayed bone formation, and bone marrow damage when pregnant animals breathed in benzene.
+If your child is suffering from benzene exposure, contact a qualified benzene lawyer ASAP.

 How Can I Reduce Benzene Exposure?